• Skip to primary navigation

 • Browse Gift Ideas

-You are here: Home / Home Organization / Downsizing / How to Get Rid of Household Electronics
+Home » Home Organization » Donation Locations » How to Get Rid of Household Electronics

 How to Get Rid of Household Electronics

-There are lots of electronic devices we use in our homes.
-From TVs to cables these items can pile up over time.
-Today we are talking about ways to get rid of these household electronics and give you some inspiration on where to donate them.
+We use many electronic devices in our homes.
+From TVs to cables, these items can pile up over time.
+Today, we are discussing ways to get rid of these household electronics and giving you some inspiration on where to donate them.
 I hope this helps you get rid of your unused ones.

-First, gather all the items in one place so you know what you want to get rid of.
-Electronics may not do well in cold places so try to pick a spot that is temperature controlled.
-But, don't donate them yet.
-There are tasks that need to be done before you donate these items.
+First, gather all the items in one place to know what you want to eliminate.
+Electronics may not do well in cold places, so try to pick a temperature-controlled spot.
+But don't donate them yet.
+Some tasks need to be done before you donate these items.

 Some things to do before donating your home electronics.